-Once the City and applicant have negotiated and executed a term sheet, the Negotiated Incentives may be approved by resolution or administrative action, as described below:
+Once the City and applicant have negotiated and executed a term sheet, the project may be approved by resolution or administrative action, as described below:

-- Incentive offers valued at or below \$1 million for projects inside Target Areas will be approved by administrative action. - Incentive offers valued at or below \$1 million that are made to M/WBE developers9 or community developers10 throughout the city will be approved by administrative action. - All other incentive offers must be approved by resolution of the City Council.
+- Incentive offers valued at or below \$1 million for projects inside Target Areas will be approved by administrative action. - Incentive offers valued at or below \$1 million that are made to M/WBE developers8 or community developers9 throughout the city will be approved by administrative action. - All other incentive offers must be approved by resolution of the City Council.